Jon-Biz/FireUser/README.md

 ###What does this provide me that I can't get directly from Firebase's AngularFire library?

-Firebase Angular provides processes for logging users in and out (via FirebaseAuth), and accessing and binding to data.
-FireUser encapsulates this user management process,
+AngularFire provides methods for logging users in and out and binding to data.
+FireUser encapsulates the user management process that AngularFire provides, so that all you have to worry about is configuring your firebase url, setting up authorized routes and including User Management directives.

-Additionally, directives are provided for registration and login in via Github, Facebook, or email.
+FireUser comes with it's own set of directives, providing for registration and login in via Github, Facebook, or email, and logout.
+You can use these, or make your own

 By default, icon directives use the font awesome icon font, though you can override this with any class based behaviour, or just use them to wrap something else, such as text.
+Use these directives to add functionality quickly, or access the API directly with your own.

 # Usage
 ## Installation